atsushieno/aap-core/README.md

 Build Status: ![birtise build status](https://app.bitrise.io/app/d9d69ce50556d890/status.svg?token=e_wmxFsLRDnqgNfuYa6cfg)

+disclaimer: the README is either up to date, partially obsoleted, or sometimes ahead of implementation (to describe the ideal state).
+Do not trust it too much.

 ## What is AAP?

 Android lacks commonly used Audio Plugin Framework.
 On Windows and other desktops, VSTs are popular.
 On Mac and iOS (including iPadOS) there is AudioUnit.
 On Linux LADSPA (either v1 or v2) is used, to some extent.